Lothar Witzke

-Lothar Witzke (May 15, 1895 – January 6, 1962) was a junior officer in the German Imperial Navy, who, after escaping from internment in neutral Chile, became a spy and saboteur on active service in the United States and Mexico during the First World War.
+Lothar Witzke (May 15, 1895 – January 6, 1962) was a junior officer in the German Imperial Navy, who, after escaping from internment in neutral Chile, became an Officer of Naval Intelligence spy and saboteur on active service in the United States and Mexico during the First World War.

-Arrested in 1918, he was sentenced to death, but his life was saved by the Armistice of 11 November 1918.
-In 1923 he was pardoned and released.
-During the Second World War he served in the Abwehr and after the war became a German Party member of the Hamburg Parliament.
+Arrested in 1918, Witzke was sentenced to death, but his life was saved by the Armistice of 11 November 1918.
+In 1923, he was pardoned and released.
+During the Second World War he served in the Abwehr.

 Naval career

 Born in Kreis Koschmin, in the Province of Posen, Witzke was educated at Posen Academy and then entered the German Naval Academy as a seventeen-year-old cadet.
 By the beginning of the First World War he was a lieutenant in the Imperial German Navy on the light cruiser SMS Dresden.
 After many months of excitement, during which the Dresden played havoc with Allied shipping and hid from British warships, she was eventually caught and sunk.
 Witzke's leg was broken in the action.
 Together with other survivors of the crew, he was interned in Valparaíso, Chile.